-It’s essential that brands are targeting millennials with innovative videos … missing out on this huge audience could really have a negative effect on popularity and sales.
+It’s essential that brands are focusing on marketing to millennials, particularly with innovative video content.
+Missing out on this huge audience could really have a negative effect on popularity and sales.
 We’re also more tech savvy as a nation these days, so it’s important to make mobile-friendly videos that are easy and helpful to watch.

-The way that millennials follow a brands online activity is evolving.
-Nowadays social media sites such as Facebook, Twitter, Youtube and Instagram are becoming popular places for brands to build their appearance and constantly keep their content fresh and updated.
-This is a great way to make brands seem more personal and for consumers to connect with them.
+The way that millennials follow a brand’s online activity is evolving.
+Nowadays social media sites such as Facebook, Twitter, YouTube and Instagram are becoming popular places for brands to build their appearance and constantly keep their content fresh and updated.
+So, when marketing to millennials, social media is a great way to make you seem more personal and easier to connect with.

-Because product videos are so popular with millennials, brands should be focusing on making sure they are as clear and concise as possible, whilst still being innovative and interesting.
-If millennials are using your video to compare an item in a shop to another item online, then the video needs to be easy to understand, but engaging enough for the viewer to consider buying it.
+Because product videos are so popular with millennials, brands should ensure they are as clear and concise as possible.
+At the same time, they still need to be innovative and interesting.
+If millennials use your video to compare an item in a shop to another online, it needs to be clear.
+But it also needs to be engaging enough for the viewer to consider buying it.

-When creating videos aimed at millennials, it’s important to remember how different they are from previous generations: they have grown up in a world where differences are more accepted.
-This means that videos can be more empowering and thought provoking, and we shouldn’t be afraid of challenging perceptions and adapting marketing strategies to move with the times.
+When creating videos aimed at millennials, it’s important to remember how different they are from previous generations.
+They have grown up in a world where differences are more accepted.
+This means that videos can be more empowering and thought provoking.
+We also shouldn’t be afraid of challenging perceptions and adapting marketing strategies to move with the times.